Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/genus-app-services-installation--step-by-step.md

 **Step 1 - Obtain the Genus App Services Installation Wizard**

 To begin the installation process, obtain the Genus App Services Installation Wizard from your Genus partner.
-The wizard is an executable file named _GenusAppServices_<VERSION>_RELEASE_<DATE>.exe.
+The wizard is an executable file named _GenusAppServicesSetup_VERSION_RELEASE_DATE.exe_.

 Right-click the file and select **Properties**, then open the **Version** folder and make sure that the **File version** is as expected.